-In Instruction Task 2, you will demonstrate how you support and engage young adolescents in learning.
+In Instruction Task 2, you will demonstrate how you support and engage students in learning.
 Before you begin your instruction, you need to think about the following:

-- What kind of learning environment do you want to develop in order to establish respect and rapport and to support young adolescents' engagement in learning? - What kinds of learning tasks actively engage young adolescents in the central focus of the learning segment? - How will you elicit and build on young adolescents' responses in ways that develop and deepen content understanding? - In what ways will you connect new content to young adolescents' prior academic learning and personal, cultural, community, or developmental assets during your instruction? - How will you use evidence from your instruction to examine and change your teaching practices to more effectively meet a variety of young adolescent learning needs?
+- What kind of learning environment do you want to develop in order to establish respect and rapport, and to support students' engagement in learning? - What kinds of learning tasks actively engage students in the central focus of the learning segment? - How will you elicit and build on student responses in ways that develop and deepen content understanding? - In what ways will you connect new content to your students' prior academic learning and personal, cultural, or community assets during your instruction? - How will you use evidence from your instruction to examine and change your teaching practices to more effectively meet a variety of student learning needs?